There Are 5 Content Strategy Archetypes – Pick One

-The best content producing companies have clarity and purpose for the content they create and deliver.
+The best content-producing companies have clarity and purpose for the content they create and deliver.
 Not only do they have a clear idea for what content they are going to produce, more importantly, they know what they won’t produce.
 This kind of clarity comes from making data-driven decisions about what kind of content will deliver on the needs of their specific audiences/customers.

 The Five Content Strategy Archetypes:

 Our research shows there are really only five types of content that companies produce.
 The key to success is to prioritize one of them, and base your content strategy on it.
-It’s all about picking one type of content, and becoming really good at it, rather than trying to produce everything.
+It’s all about picking one type of content and becoming really good at it, rather than trying to produce everything.
 These five archetypes are:

 1. Content as Presence

 This archetype is all about content that is promotional and aimed at reaching a wide audience.
 It focuses purely on promoting the brand, rather than the company, or its products.
 This type of content is also typically what we think of when we hear the term “content marketing.”
-It’s really great for companies who are new and want to get their name out there, or companies that have been around for a while and want to stay relevant to their audiences.
-Examples include Coca-Cola or Red Bull, who run flashy advertising campaigns or live events that promote brand values such as excitement, friendship or a lifestyle, but rarely talk about the product.
+It’s really great for companies who are new and want to get their name out there or companies that have been around for a while and want to stay relevant to their audiences.
+Examples include Coca-Cola or Red Bull, which run flashy advertising campaigns or live events that promote brand values such as excitement, friendship or a lifestyle, but rarely talk about the product.

 2. Content as Currency

 This archetype is called “currency” because it involves delivering valuable, proprietary information to a customer in exchange for them considering your product or services.
 This content should help the customer make a decision in their personal or professional lives.
 It also makes the brand a trusted partner and credible thought leader, which in turn makes the customer more likely to consider purchasing their services.
 Examples include research whitepapers, expert advice or guidebooks.
-McKinsey is a company that does this well, running a full service research operation to generate credibility for its consulting services.
+McKinsey is a company that does this well, running a full-service research operation to generate credibility for its consulting services.

 3. Content as a Window

 Sometimes, it’s in a company’s best interests to turn the lens on itself, rather than its brand or products (hence “window”.)
 This archetype’s goal is to promote transparency and loyalty by highlighting the company’s values, practices, and employees.
 Its especially good for companies whose products and services are considered “risky” and have to address consumer concerns about safety or ethics before engaging.
-Examples include hospitals like Piedmont Health who create articles and videos that showcase its doctors, surgeons and tell stories of patients successfully undergoing risky procedures.
+Examples include hospitals like Piedmont Health which create articles and videos that showcase its doctors, surgeons and tell stories of patients successfully undergoing risky procedures.

 4. Content as Community

 Customers who are part of a community of shared interests or hobbies may believe their peers are more credible than a brand that sells products for that interest.
 Especially when it comes to exchanging tips and tricks, best practices, or finding solutions to common problems.
-By creating a platform, such as a forum or social media group for customers to exchange these ideas, the brand acts as a participant in the community, and is able to take advantage of all the content that’s produced on it.
-A good example is outdoor equipment retailer REI, whose blog is almost entirely a made up of community sourced articles from outdoor enthusiasts.
+By creating a platform, such as a forum or social media group for customers to exchange these ideas, the brand acts as a participant in the community and is able to take advantage of all the content that’s produced on it.
+A good example is outdoor equipment retailer REI, whose blog is almost entirely made up of community-sourced articles from outdoor enthusiasts.

 5. Content as Support